jpseara/siaas-agent/README.md

 In the context of the MSc in Telecommunications and Computer Engineering, at ISCTE - Instituto Universitário de Lisboa.

-By João Pedro Seara, supervised by teacher Carlos Serrão (PhD).
+By João Pedro Seara, supervised by teacher Carlos Serrão (PhD), 2023

 __